Workday/canvas-kit/modules/button/react/README.md

 yarn add @workday/canvas-kit-react-button
 ```

+---

 ## Deprecation Warning

-> We are rolling out our next iteration of our buttons and will be deprecating the old ones(orange
+> We are rolling out our next iteration of our buttons and will be deprecating the old style (orange
-> primary, secondary, and delete) on (this time frame).
-The biggest change is with regards to colors
+> primary, and accompanying secondary, and delete).
+These are still avialable, but will be removed
+> in the first major release after they are available for all Workday customers.
+The biggest change
-> and styling, but the behavior should remain the same.
+> is with regards to colors and styling, but the behavior should remain the same.
->
-> We've added a deprecation warning to the old buttons as well as a console warn in the component
-> itself.
-The message should read `This is now deprecated, use Button component`.
->
-> **If you would like to use the old buttons, you must change your imports.
-For more information,
-> refer below.**

-Deprecation tags have been added to all the pieces regarding the old buttons including it's types
-and the component itself.
-Tslint and your IDE should reflect this warning but you should still be
-able to compile your code.

 ### New Button

-You will be opt in to the new buttons with (insert version number) without having to change your
+Anywhere you were using `Button`, you will automatically get the updated styling.
+This will be a
-imports.
-Note, we are still suppoting the import for `beta_Button` as well.
-The new buttons include:
+visual breaking change (padding and colors have changed).
+Note, we are still supporting the import
-blue primary button, secondary, delete, outline and dropdown.
+for `beta_Button` as well.
+The new buttons include: blue primary button, and accompanying secondary,
+delete, outline, and dropdown buttons.
+The import and usage is documented below.

 ### Deprecated Buttons

-The old buttons (orange primary, secondary, and delete) are still available, but under
-`deprecated_Button`.
-There's also a `@deprecated` warning on its' types and the component itself
-suggesting to migrate to the new buttons.
-For more information on how to migrate, refer to (insert
-link to migration guide).
-These buttons will be deprecated on (insert this date).
-You can find these
-buttons under the `Deprecated` folder in storybook.
+If you need to continue to use the old style buttons, you can use the `deprecated_Button` class.
+Usage will be the same as before, but you must change your imports.
+Note: this will be removed
+entirely in a future release.

 ```tsx
 import * as React from 'react';